0xAF/meshgram/README.md

 - 🔐 User authorization for Telegram commands
 - 📝 Optional logging to file and syslog
 - Cache learned nodes to nodes.json
+- Respond to /ping command from mestastic node

 ## 🛠 Requirements